Strong modeling limits of graphs with bounded tree-width: Notation

 \subsection{Hintikka chains}

 Our argument uses the topological space of Hintikka chains, which was used in~\cite{GajHKKKOOT17} and which we now recall.
-We remark that this space is homeomorphic to the Stone space of $\FOlocal$ studied in~\cite{NesO16,NesO19,NesO20} (the formal definition of $\FOlocal$ is below).
+We remark that this space is homeomorphic to the Stone dual of $\FOlocal$ studied in~\cite{NesO16,NesO19,NesO20} (the formal definition of $\FOlocal$ is below).
 Hintikka sentences are maximally expressive sentences with a certain quantifier depth, and, informally speaking, Hintikka chains form a local variant of this notion with a single free variable.

 Consider a signature that includes the signature of graphs and is finite except that it may contain countably many unary relational symbols.
-In the exposition of our main argument, the signature will consist of $k+2$ binary relational symbols for $i$-edges, $i\in [k]$, and the $2$-edge-coloring, and countably many unary relation symbols $U_i$, $i\in\NN$, which will always contain at most one vertex in our setting and which will be used to pinpoint some special vertices in graphs that we consider.
-A first order formula $\psi$ where each quantifier is restricted to the neighbors of one of the vertices is said to be \emph{local}, i.e., it only contains quantifiers of the form $\forall_z x$ or $\exists_z x$ and $x$ is required to be a neighbor of $z$.
+In the exposition of our main argument, the signature will consist of $k+2$ binary relational symbols and countably many unary relation symbols: $k$ binary relational symbols for $i$-edges for $i\in [k]$, two binary relational symbols for each of the two color classes of the $2$-edge-coloring, and countably many unary relational symbols $U_i$, $i\in\NN$.
+In our setting, each unary relational symbols will be satisfied by at most one vertex and will be used to pinpoint some special vertices in graphs that we consider.

+A first order formula $\psi$ where each quantifier is restricted to the neighbors of one of the vertices is said to be \emph{local}, i.e., it only contains quantifiers of the form $\forall_z x$ or $\exists_z x$ and $x$ is required to be a neighbor of $z$ in one of the binary relations.
 For example, we can express that a vertex $z$ has a neighbor of degree exactly one with the local formula $\psi(z)\equiv\exists_z x\;\forall_x y\; y=z$.
-Note that a formula is local if and only if its satisfaction depends on a finite neighborhood of its free variables.
+We remark that a definition of local formulas that permits quantifying over vertices in finite neighborhoods (rather than just neighbors) does not yield a more general notion of local formulas; indeed, quantifying over vertices in finite neighborhoods can be replaced by iterated quantifying over neighbors.
 The quantifier depth of a local formula is defined in the usual way.
 A formula is a \emph{$d$-formula} if its quantifier depth is at most $d$ and it does not involve any unary predicates $U_i$ with $i> d$; a $d$-formula with no free variables is referred to as a \emph{$d$-sentence}.